jonny2027/USDProject/README.md

 * Next we are going to clone the source of USD from Github and use the release channel https://github.com/PixarAnimationStudios/USD.git

-* Clone it to a directory anywhere on your computer, I always use C:\Development\
+* Clone it to a directory anywhere on your computer, I always use C:\Development\USD

 * Next we need to setup some environment variables